grampae/mqtaxi/README.md

 - It is bloated and needs work
 - It uses Python agents
 - Doesn't follow standard accepted Python styles of coding, oops.
-- It currently works, and isn't detected with Defender most of the time.
-(Please don't upload agents to virustotal)

 **Listener Features:**
 - Multi handler with Mosquitto mqtt pub/sub listener